Bryan Smart’s Bond Chairman bids to make it third time lucky at Listed level in the Ire Incentive, It Pays To Buy Irish Rose Bowl Stakes at Newbury.

 Andrew Balding‘s Frankella seeks her second career success after showing some of the ability of her stately parentage when victorious in a Newmarket maiden last week.

-Ian ' Oneforthegutter and ' Orazio both put the credentials of their winning debuts on the line – while Robert Cowell's Little Earl bids for a second victory in six starts.
+Ian Williams‘ Oneforthegutter and Charlie Hills’ Orazio both put the credentials of their winning debuts on the line – while Robert Cowell’s Little Earl bids for a second victory in six starts.